oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/status-conditions.md

 ```
 {{% /expand %}}
 - `Completed`
-    * The `Status` attribute of a `Completed` condition indicates whether the desired state of the
+    * The `status` attribute of a `Completed` condition indicates whether the desired state of the
-      Domain resource has been fully achieved.
+      domain resource has been fully achieved.
-    * The `Status` attribute is set to `True` when:
+    * The `status` attribute is set to `True` when:
       * There are no `Failed` conditions, ie, no failures are detected.
       * One of the following conditions are met:
-        * All server pods that are expected to be running are ready at their target images(s),
+        * All WebLogic Server pods that are expected to be running are ready at their target images(s),
           `restartVersion`, and `introspectVersion`, or
-        * no servers are running if so configured in the Domain and the related Cluster resources, or
+        * no WebLogic Server pods are running [as configured in the domain]({{< relref "/managing-domains/domain-lifecycle/startup/_index.md#shut-down-all-the-servers">}}) and its referenced cluster resources, or
-        * the Domain is configured to have a `spec.serverStartPolicy` value of `AdminOnly` and the
+        * the domain is configured to have a `spec.serverStartPolicy` value of `AdminOnly` and the
-          admin server is running.
+          admin server pod is running and ready.
       * There are no pending server shutdown requests.
 - `Available`
-    * `Status` attribute is set to  `True` when a sufficient number of pods are `ready`:
+    * `status` attribute is set to  `True` when a sufficient number of pods are ready:
-        * Processing successfully completes without error
-          (introspection job, syntax checks, and such).
-        * The operator is starting or has started all desired WebLogic Server pods
-          (not including any servers that may be shutting down).
+        * At least one WebLogic Server pod is ready.
+        * Every non-clustered servers with a `serverStartPolicy` value of `IfNeeded` or `Always` are ready.
+        * Every cluster resource referenced by the domain has `True` in its `Available` condition.
+          Clusters that are configured with a `replicas` value of 0 or a `serverStartPolicy` value of `Never`
+          are ignored.
-    * `Status` attribute can be `True` even when `Status` for the `Completed` condition is `False`,
+    * `status` can be `True` even when `status` for the `Completed` condition is `False`,
       a `Failed` condition is reported, or a cluster has up to `cluster.spec.maxUnavailable` pods
-      that are not `ready`.
+      that are not ready.
-    * `Status` is set to `False`if servers are rolling or starting, or a failure has occurred.
+    * `status` is set to `False` if servers are rolling or starting, a failure has occurred, or
-    * _Note:_ This condition may 'blink' on and off while
-      processing a domain resource change or during a roll.
+      if `domain.spec.serverStartPolicy` is configured as `AdminOnly`.

 - `ConfigChangesPendingRestart`
-  * `Status` attribute is `True` if all of the following are true:
+  * `status` attribute is `True` if all of the following are true:
     * The domain resource attribute
       `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateOnly`.
     * The domain resource attribute